This document will present how to set up a James server in order to serve as a personal IMAP + SMTP server. We will cover:

 mx.company.comto send an email to Alice

-All is needed is a MX entry in domain name resolution pointing to the future IP of your James server.
+All you need is to create a MX Record in your Domain Control Panel and point it to the IP of your James server.

 JPA guice offers the following protocols: